sheltermanager/asm3/src/static/pages/manual/_sources/configuration.rst.txt

 This screen allows you to declare additional fields that will appear on the animal, person, lost animal, found animal and waiting list screens.

-Fields have a name, a label, a tooltip, a location and a display index.
+Fields have a name, a label, a tooltip, a location, a display index and a default value.

 The name cannot contain spaces and is used for referencing the data in document generation - you can use a <<FIELDNAME>> tag to add these additional values to